darleybarreto/vae-pytorch/README.md

 ## Vae-Pytorch

 This repository has some of my works on VAEs in Pytorch.
 At the moment I am doing experiments on usual non-hierarchical VAEs.
-Their architecture are based on https://github.com/3ammor/Variational-Autoencoder-pytorch.
+ConvVAE architecture is based on [this](https://github.com/3ammor/Variational-Autoencoder-pytorch) repo, and MLPVAE on [this](https://github.com/pytorch/examples/tree/master/vae).

 ### Currently implemented VAEs:

 1. Standard Gaussian based VAE
-2. Gamma reparameterized rejection sampling by Naesseth et al. (https://arxiv.org/abs/1610.05683).
-This implementation is based on the work of Mr. Altosaar (https://github.com/altosaar/gamma-variational-autoencoder).
+2. Gamma reparameterized rejection sampling by [Naesseth et al.](https://arxiv.org/abs/1610.05683).
+This implementation is based on the work of [Mr. Altosaar](https://github.com/altosaar/gamma-variational-autoencoder).

 ## How to run
 Example 1: